 Finally, it’s worthwhile noting that being a lifelong administrative professional isn’t for everyone.
 At some point in your career (maybe even now) you might have a desire to explore other paths.
 The good news is that administrative roles provide a wide array of transferable skills—meaning, the skills you’ve used to excel here can be used elsewhere.

 Depending on the specifics of your role and past experience, you may be perfectly poised to transition into event planning, project management, marketing, data analysis, graphic design, or a few dozen other fields.
 Consider what aspects of your current role you love the most and then, play with the idea of what that might look like as a new career.

 This is exactly how I got involved in coaching.
 As an admin, I realized that my favorite part of the day was when people came to me and shared their workplace frustrations.
 I truly enjoyed helping them find solutions, reframe their perspectives, and develop strategies for overcoming obstacles.
 Thus, I made a career transition so I could do more of that each day.

-Whether you’re looking to grow your career as an administrator or develop an entirely new professional path, planning is an essential component.
+Whether you’re looking to grow your career as an administrator or develop an entirely new professional path, career planning is an essential component.
 The opportunities in today’s modern workplace are practically endless.
 But you have to know what you want and you must be willing to do the work to make it happen.
 Take your career seriously and guide it in the direction you choose—you’ll thank yourself for it one day!

 Illustration by Tin Nguyen